EnigmaCurry/arch-ppa/README.md

     gpg --send-keys 4BAACCF8

-On each machine you will use your package repository, run the following to import the key and to locally sign (assign trust) the key (again, replace with your key ID):
+On each machine you plan to use your package repository, run the following to import the key and to locally sign it (meaning to trust it from pacman's perspective.
+Like before, replace with your key ID):

     sudo pacman-key -r 4BAACCF8
 	sudo pacman-key --lsign-key 4BAACCF8